-There are some medicines you don't need a prescription for.
+You don't need a prescription for some medicines.
 These are called over-the-counter medicines.

 Like all medicines, you should think about the risks and benefits before using them.